thediveo/thediveo.github.io/docs/art/lxnamespaces.md

 ---
-title: "Linux Namespaces In Depth"
+title: "Linux Namespaces in Depth"
 description: "where spaces have no names and containers are lies."
 ---

-# Linux Namespaces In Depth
+# Linux Namespaces in Depth

 This post sheds more light on the details underpinning the Linux kernel's namespaces.
 If you want to explore these namespaces, may I shamelessly recommend